-contract TA or CA) TA / 0 - CA 49

-Job title in the Agency Due to foreseen retirement/ mobility New post requested due to additional tasks Internal Internal External

-Project Officer p.m.
+Job title in the Agency contract TA or CA) TA / Off CA (49) Due to foreseen retirement/ mobility New post requested due to additional tasks Internal External CAL , Project Officer p.m.
 12 TAs p.m. p.m.

 - Engagement of additional TA and CA (Project Officers), taking into account the priorities from the Strengthening Plan Action Plan 2023-2027 - Open posts for SNEs to be filled from Calls for expression of interest published on the Agency's website